localgovdrupal/docs/docs/src/devs/development-workflow.md

 This has run the installation profile which enables some default modules and themes for the LocalGov Drupal distribution.

-## 2. Committing your code to a git repository
+## 2. Committing our project code to a git repository

 We now have a local codebase that will run Drupal.
 Most of the code we have locally was pulled in by composer on the composer install step.
 There are at least two approaches to adding this to a git repository.